Skip to contents

 By default, TADA_GetATTAINS() returns a dataframe with ATTAINS-linked Water Quality Portal entries.
 Users have the added option of returning the intersecting ATTAINS geospatial shapefile objects with their ATTAINS-linked Water Quality Portal dataframe.
 If return_sf = TRUE, the function returns a list containing the dataframe and shapefile objects named ATTAINS_catchments, ATTAINS_lines, ATTAINS_points, and ATTAINS_polygons.
 Note, if any of these shapefile objects are empty, this indicates that there are no ATTAINS objects of that type intersecting any WQP-linked ATTAINS catchment.

-Regardless of the user’s decision on returning the ATTAINS shapefile objects, TADA_GetATTAINS() always returns a dataframe (or dataframes if fill_catchments = TRUE, see section Filling in missing ATTAINS assessment units) containing the original TADA WQP dataset, plus new columns representing the ATTAINS assessment unit(s) that fall within the same NHDPlus HiRes catchment as them.
+Regardless of the user’s decision on returning the ATTAINS shapefile objects, TADA_GetATTAINS() always returns a dataframe (or dataframes if fill_catchments = TRUE, see section Filling in missing ATTAINS assessment units) containing the original TADA WQP dataframe, plus new columns representing the ATTAINS assessment unit(s) that fall within the same NHDPlus HiRes catchment as them.
 This means that it is possible for a single TADA WQP observation to have multiple ATTAINS assessment units linked to it and subsequently more than one row of data.
-Such WQP observations can be identified using the new index column (i.e., multiple rows with the same index value are the same observation).
+Such WQP observations can be identified using the index column (i.e., multiple rows with the same index value are the same observation).

 Using TADA_GetATTAINS()